stephentetley/sl-clingo/readme.md

-# sl-potassco
+# sl-clingo

-F# interface to the Potassco Answer Set Programming tools (principally clingo).
+F# interface to Clingo from the Potassco Answer Set Programming tools